Reidond/hometree/docs/cli.md

 ```
 hometree track [--allow-outside] [--force] <path>...
 ```
 - Tracks paths relative to `$HOME`.
-Paths already under managed roots are added directly; outside paths require `--allow-outside` and are appended to `manage.extra_files`.
+Paths already under managed roots are added directly; outside paths are appended to `manage.extra_files`.
+- By default, files outside managed roots are allowed (configurable via `manage.allow_outside` in config).
+Use `--allow-outside` to explicitly override if config disables it.
 - Honors ignore/denylist; use `--force` to override.
 Refuses plaintext secret paths (`use hometree secret add`).
 - Stages tracked paths in git.
 Updates `config.toml` when extra files are added.